tonyko77/Rolf3D/README.md

     - seems to be from painting sprites (NOT sure)
   - FIX: my world is flipped vertically => the unit circle is also flipped :( => try to unflip it !!!
+- PROPER CODE DOCS
 - FULL Status bar
 - Correct Automap (same as ECWolf)
-- PROPER CODE DOCS
+- Sounds preparation:
+  - add notifications (+ temporary messages) for ALL situations where a sound would be played
 - Fix TODOs in code + code cleanup !!

-### Future TODOs
+- Movement part 2:
+  - mouse horizontal turn
+  - mouse buttons
+  - running (Shift / CapsLock)
 - Map investigations:
   - What is the meaning of each THING word, in the maps ?
   - make 2 TABLEs below:
     - all Tile types + their Texture IDXs
     - all Thing types + their Sprite IDXs
-- Movement part 2:
-  - mouse horizontal turn
-  - mouse buttons
-  - running (Shift / CapsLock)

-### Future-ER TODOs
+### Future TODOs

 - Sounds ?!?
   - How to play them via SDL ??